How Seed Hardness Shapes Beak Angles Over Time

 plants had little need to remain closed for long.

-Fruits opened in season,
+Fruits opened in season.

-and seeds moved on to the next condition
+Seeds moved on to the next condition

 without much delay.

-As rainfall intervals lengthened
+As rainfall intervals lengthened,

-and seasonal reliability weakened,
+seasonal reliability weakened.

-the time plants had to maintain increased.
+The time plants had to maintain increased.

-At this point, the surface of seeds
+At this point, the surface of seeds began to shift.

-Hardness is not a single property, but an accumulation of conditions
+Hardness is not a single property.

 To say that a seed became hard